-Boulestin is a lovely local bistro for the most posh neighbourhood of London.
-Elegant and informal at the same time, it’s a perfect choice for when you want to have an easy but chic dinner out.
+Boulestin is a lovely local bistro in London’s poshest neighbourhood.
+Elegant and informal at the same time, it’s a perfect choice when you want to have an easy but chic dinner out.

-In a light room overlooking a romantic terrace – it’s a cold, wet Tuesday night but I can easily imagine the beauty of it in a week time – you can sit and taste authentic French dishes with an authentic French vibe in the air.
+In a light room overlooking a romantic terrace – it’s a cold, wet Tuesday night but I can easily imagine the beauty of the space in a week’s time – you can sit and taste authentic French dishes with an authentic French vibe.

-The menu conveniently highlights the signature courses in red, there’s also a pre/post theatre menu which suits perfectly given the central position of the restaurant.
-The menu features a selection of the same classics that you can have à la carte.
+The menu conveniently highlights the signature courses in red and there’s also a pre/post theatre option which suits perfectly given the central position of the restaurant.
+The set menu features a selection of the same classics that you can have à la carte.

 Bread and butter consists of two delicious warm mini baguettes.
-Now, let’s talk about this: most chefs haven’t understood yet that putting the bread in the oven for one minute before serving it improves the whole experience of it.
-Why?
+Now, let’s talk about this: how have so many chefs not yet figured out that putting the bread in the oven for one minute before serving it improves the whole experience?

 We start our meal with Grilled Wye Valley Asparagus Bayonne Ham & Poached Egg and Pan-fried Rye Bay Scallops, Pea Purée & Nettles.
-Portions are generous and both dishes look genuinely fresh.
-The egg is cooked to perfection, with the yolk pervading your mouth as you eat it, and the asparagus’ chargrilled flavour immediately defines the difference between something properly broiled and something just scorched.
-The scallops dish is very green: it has a smell of spring and the minted pea purée, although delicious, covers a bit the delicacy of the shellfish.
+The portions are generous and both dishes look genuinely fresh.
+The egg is cooked to perfection and the asparagus’ chargrilled flavour immediately defines the difference between something properly broiled and something scorched.
+The scallop dish is very green: it has a smell of spring and the minted pea purée, although delicious, slightly smothers the delicacy of the shellfish.

-The glass of Chardonnay 2010 by Domaine H Boillot from Burgundy is simply very good: its structure, depth and complex notes justify the pricey element (£14.50).
+The glass of Chardonnay 2010 by Domaine H Boillot from Burgundy is a great choice: its structure, depth and complex notes justify the pricey element (£14.50).